 Want to go shopping?
 You're in luck! is packed with designer boutiques, shoe stores, jewelers, florists, book shops, sweets shops and purveyors of eco-friendly products and novelty items.
 Whether you want to show your school spirit with some black and gold gear, show your sense of style with cool vintage duds or show someone special how much you care, Columbia's stores have you covered.

 Columbia is an increasingly bicycle-friendly community, with a city program to encourage cycling, walking and public transportation.
 The MKT Trail takes cyclists and hikers all through Columbia and links to the 225-mile Katy Trail, which stretches across the state.

 Festivals and events

-Columbia hosts more than a dozen annual , including the internationally acclaimed True/False Film Festival that attracts documentary filmmakers from throughout the world and the New York Times-touted Roots N Blues N BBQ Festival, which draws top-named acts and crowds of 100,000 people.
+Columbia hosts more than a dozen annual True/False Film Festival that attracts documentary filmmakers from throughout the world and the New York Times-touted Roots N Blues N BBQ Festival, which draws top-name acts and crowds of 100,000 people.
 We have art fairs, parades, pub crawls, sidewalk sales and outdoor concerts in the street.
-A quarterly ARTrageous Fridays gallery crawl unites artists, musicians, chefs and the community for a night of downtown revelry every season.
-And each spring we celebrate Earth Day with a party in Peace Park.
+A quarterly ARTrageous Fridays event unites artists, musicians, chefs and the community for a night of downtown revelry every season.
+The North Village Arts District opens its doors to residents and visitors for a monthly First Friday gallery crawl celebrating art and music.
+And each spring we celebrate Earth Day with a party in Peace Park., including the internationally acclaimed

 Columbia is home to nationally renowned public schools, including two top-ranked high schools.
 It also supports other institutes of higher education, including Columbia College, which is ranked among "America's Best Colleges" by U.S. News & World Report, and Stephens College, a women’s college known for its fashion, film and fine arts.